CourtneySmith32/RADWave-1/joss/paper.md

 ![An example of wave analysis perform with RADWave and its plotting capabilities.\label{fig:example}](fig1.jpg)

 **RADWave** is Python package that provides a mechanism to access altimeter datasets through web-enabled data services (THREDDS).
-The package capabilities are illustrated based on the the Australian Ocean Data Network global database [@Ribal:2019]. **RADWave** allows  the user to query over a range of spatial and temporal scales altimeter parameters in specific geographical regions and subsequently calculates significant wave heights, periods, group velocities, average wave energy densities and wave energy fluxes.
+The package capabilities are illustrated based on the the Australian Ocean Data Network global database [@Ribal:2019]. **RADWave** allows the user to query wave parameters over a range of spatial and temporal scales,subsequently calculating significant wave heights, periods, group velocities, average wave energy densities and wave energy fluxes.

 While domain experts are able to assess satellite radar altimetry datasets, they currently have to download the data manually and write custom analysis and visualization functions using, e.g., numpy, pandas, and matplotlib to extract wave characteristics. **RADWave** combines this all into a simple object-oriented framework.